ibrahimAlii/ibrahim.github.io/about.md

 ---

 Hello there, this is Ibrahim a Software Engineer.

 He used different languages, frameworks and technologies.

-He spents a lot of time reading books, exploring new fields and researching interesting topis.
+He spents a lot of time reading books, exploring new fields and researching interesting topics.

 He believes that knowledge is the most important thing in our life, therefore he is trying to develop his knowledge in different aspects.

 He Interested in technologies, poetry, horse races And new things that will make our life better.

 ### More Information